Untrue (album): Release

 On 17 October 2007, Scottish musician and Hyperdub label owner Kode9 appeared as a guest on the BBC programme Radio 1's Experimental Show, where he played several tracks from Untrue.
 Following much anticipation, Untrue was released by Hyperdub on 5 November 2007.
 It was released as thirteen-track Digipak CD and a nine-track double vinyl LP on which some beatless pieces were edited out.
+The 2016 reissue of the vinyl LP reintroduced the beatless pieces.
 Untrue debuted at number 121 on the UK Albums Chart for the week ending 17 November 2007.
 In the Belgian region of Flanders, Untrue spent one week at number 57 on the Ultratop 50 albums chart.
 On the Ultratop Alternative Albums chart, it debuted at number 23 and remained on the chart for eight weeks.
 Hyperdub issued "Archangel" as the album's first single, and it peaked at number 21 on the Flanders Ultratip singles chart.
 "Ghost Hardware", which had previously been released on the Burial EP of the same name in June 2007, was made available for free download in the United Kingdom as the iTunes Store single of the week on 10 December 2007.